silaspe/maths/docs/rand.md

 The new president of the USA will be (and I'm typing this before I actually know)...

 Donald Trump!
-He's gonna be the president of the USA for at least $8$ years of my life.
+He's gonna be the president of the USA for around $8$ years of my life.

 .